jusotoTEC/c-product-toolbox/README.md

 ## Authors

-This project is developed by researchers from the Instituto Tecnológico de Costa Rica:
+This project is developed by researchers from the *Instituto Tecnológico de Costa Rica*, Central Campus, in Cartago, Costa Rica:

 * **Pablo Soto-Quiros** (jusoto@tec.ac.cr) – Professor at the School of Mathematics and the School of Computer Engineering.
 * **Samuel Valverde-Sanchez** (savalverde@itcr.ac.cr) – Professor at the School of Mathematics.